-Clean, easy-to-read fonts are a must.
-Sans serif fonts tend to work best, but they don’t have to be dull and dowdy.
-There are many contemporary sans serif fonts that are highly legible but express the personality of your store brand, too.
+Legibility is critical for any successful supermarket signage design.
+While sans-serif fonts work best, they don’t have to be dull and dowdy.
+Many contemporary sans serif fonts are legible and can express your store brand’s personality.

-Use type that contrasts well with the background; keep backgrounds solid.
-Light type on dark backgrounds can convey a more upscale aesthetic but tends to be harder to read than dark-over-light.
+Use a font that contrasts with the background; keep backgrounds solid.
+Light type on dark backgrounds can convey a more upscale aesthetic but can also be harder to read than dark-over-light.

 A light-on-dark design will generally require a bolder or larger font.
-This can also be effective when used on signs closer to shoppers in supermarkets, such as those on gondola shelving.
+This color combination can also be effective when used on signs closer to supermarket shoppers, such as those on gondola shelving.

 4. Aisle Signs Should Be An Integral Part of Your Grocery Store Decor

 Aisle signage doesn’t have to be a “necessary evil.”
-Executed well, it can enhance and amplify your store decor.
-A great example of well-integrated aisle sign design is seen in the new Lucky stores in Northern California, for which King Retail Solutions manufactured signage, decor, and fixtures.
+Executed well, it can enhance and amplify your store decor while still conforming to supermarket design standards.
+A great example of well-integrated aisle sign design is central to the Lucky stores in Northern California, for which King Retail Solutions manufactured signage, decor, and fixtures.

 The Lucky aisle directory program expresses a clean, fresh, and modern design and utilizes different applications of one master font throughout the store.
 That font appears on everything from aisle signs to dimensional wall signage, carried out in different colors and materials.
 Using a master font creates a unifying design “throughline” within the store.

-For Lucky, a playful aisle sign “frame” combines vibrant hues of poppy red and violet.
+For Lucky, a playful aisle sign “frame” combines vibrant poppy red and violet hues.
 Red aisle numbers are outlined in white to enhance legibility.

 Types of Grocery Store Aisle Signage